jessegmeyerlab/proteomics-tutorial/manuscript.md

 #### Peak Capacity

-Peak capacity is the number of peaks detectable over the analytical separation.
+Peak capacity is defined as the maximal number of peaks that ideally can be completely resolved in a pre-established time window.
 A long separation in which FWHM remains low would have a large peak capacity and thus allow identification of many species.
 Unfortunately increasing the length of a reversed phase gradient also increases the FWHM due to an increase in diffusion, which results in a diminishing return for longer analytical methods.
 A longer separation provides more time and opportunities for the mass spectrometer to sample each analyte to acquire fragmentation spectra required for identification and the selection of gradient length should consider both the desired throughput and the speed of the MS data acquisition strategy.